 - Skin infections of perinatal importance

-Therefore, it is natural that women resort to cosmetics, to mask these skin changes in pregnancy to look beautyful and feel better.
-Even otherwise, wearing makeup during pregnancy is a usual routine for most women (2).
+Therefore, it is natural that women resort to cosmetics and beauty products, to mask these skin changes in pregnancy to look beautiful and feel better.
+Even otherwise, wearing makeup during pregnancy is a usual routine for most women.

 There are contradictory theories on the use of cosmetics and chemical exposure during pregnancy.

 Hydroquinone, a popular skin-lightening agent, does not cause any fetal malformation.
-However, as it has a relatively high systemic absorption rate into the blood, it is best to minimize the exposure of the chemical during pregnancy.
+However, as it has a relatively high systemic absorption rate into the blood, it is best to minimize exposure to this chemical during pregnancy (3).

 Though the amount of absorption of Tretinoin is low, its topical use may lead to birth defects as per a few medical reports.
-(4) Phthalates, a chemical found in most makeup products like lipstick, hairspray, and nail polish, interferes with hormones during pregnancy.
+(2) Phthalates, a chemical found in most makeup products like lipstick, hairspray, and nail polish, interfere with hormones during pregnancy.
 A study indicates, a prenatal exposure to the chemical can lower the IQ level of the child by more than six points.
-(5) Babies of mothers exposed to high levels of phthalates during pregnancy had up to 78 percent higher risk of developing asthma by the age of 11 in comparison to other children.
-(6)
+(3) Babies of mothers exposed to high levels of phthalates during pregnancy had up to 78 percent higher risk of developing asthma by the age of 11 in comparison to other children (4).

-Topical application of clindamycin and erythromycin for acne does not have any teratogenic effect on the fetus.
+Topical application of clindamycin and erythromycin for acne does not have any teratogeniciXAbility of certain toxic substances to cause congenital abnormalities in the developing fetus effect on the fetus.
 The skin poorly absorbs salicylic acid, a key ingredient in anti-acne products, and Dihydroxyacetone, a color additive in self-tanning products.
 Therefore, these two chemicals do not pose any threat to the unborn baby.
 Sodium, calcium, and potassium hydroxide in depilatory creams too are harmless while expecting.
 In fact, sunscreens protect the skin from harmful UV rays and help prevent melasma.
-Hence, a majority of people feel that women can look their best by using cosmetics without compromising the health of the unborn child.
-(7)
+Hence, a majority of people feel that women can look their best by using cosmetics without compromising the health of the unborn child (5).

-For your safety in pregnancy, watch out for these ingredients in any of your cosmetic products and stay away from it.
+For your safety in pregnancy, watch out for these ingredients in any of your skin care or cosmetic products and stay away from them.
 You can consult your dermatologist to suggest specific alternatives for each of them.

-Vitamin A: An oral intake of sufficient amount of vitamin A can work wonders for your skin.
-Creams and pills that contain retinoids, a synthetic form of vitamin A, help fight acne and psoriasis and treat skin disorders, premature aging, and warts.
+Vitamin A: An oral intake of sufficient amounts of vitamin A can work wonders for your skin.
+Creams and pills that contain retinoids, a synthetic form of vitamin A, help fight acne and psoriasisiXA skin condition characterized by thick, scaly patches, dryness, and itchiness and treat skin disorders, premature aging, and warts.
 However, the use of retinoids during pregnancy can adversely affect fetal development.
-(8)

 Vitamin K: Vitamin K, is one of the major ingredients in any skin lightening cream.
 It also aids the clotting of blood.
 During pregnancy, you are prone to developing clots.
 Hence, it is advisable to not let the vitamin K in cosmetic products penetrate the skin and reach the bloodstream and cause fetal complications.

-Centella Asiatica: It is an effective treatment for stretch marks.
-However, Centella Asiatica increases sensitivity to the sun rays and can cause a rash in pregnant women.
+Centella Asiatica: It is an effective treatment for stretch marks, which, according to the National Health Service (NHS), are known to affect around eight out of every ten pregnant women.
+However, Centella AsiaticaiXA medicinal plant used to treat certain health conditions, including skin ailments increases sensitivity to the sun rays and can cause a rash in pregnant women.
 Its oral intake has a narcotic-like effect and can even result in miscarriage.
-(9)

 If you love to look glamorous during pregnancy by using cosmetics, please remember the following points: